vwt-digital-solutions/ns-checkmk-lurk/README.md

 ## 5. Setup notifications
 When the setup has run, the steps on the
  [checkmk site](https://docs.checkmk.com/latest/en/notifications.html) have to be followed to setup the notifications with the installed script.
+For the `Notification Method` choose `Notifications to ODH`.